| NEBRODI

 excellent sweet goodies and cakes including the typical sfoglio

 (mille-feuille) made with unsalted fromage frais.
+Past

 the turning for Scillato (2km north), opens out a beautiful and